Last Updated on August 15, 2022 by Alexander Burgemeester

 The Tell-Tale Signs of a Narcissistic Brother

-Word salad is a combination of gaslighting, with a dash of lies, confusion, and crazy!
+Word salad combines gaslighting with a dash of lies, confusion, and crazy!
 He talks endlessly about nothing and creates absurd arguments that make no sense.

-Your brother can’t keep a secret to save his life; at the dinner table, he will blurt out something you told him in confidence with the intention of shaming you.
+Your brother can’t keep a secret to save his life; at the dinner table, he will blurt out something you told him in confidence to shame you.

 If you don’t live together, you dread the holidays because you don’t know what to expect from your narcissistic brother.